Skip to content

 Illegal Streaming: The Risks and Consequences

-Illegal streaming involves accessing content through unauthorized means, often without the consent of the copyright holder.
+Illegal streaming involves accessing content through unauthorised means, often without the consent of the copyright holder.
 This is a violation of intellectual property rights and German law.
 Here’s what you need to know about illegal streaming:

 1. Pirate Websites: Websites that offer free streaming of movies, TV shows, and sports events without proper licensing are illegal.
 Examples include sites like Kinox.to and Movie4k.to.